Chart Color Schemes

 An assessment of population growth drivers in Armidale Surrounds - North reveals an overall ranking slightly below national averages considering recent, and medium term trends

-Armidale Surrounds - North's population was approximately 4,718 as of August 2025, according to AreaSearch's analysis.
-This figure represents a growth of 191 people since the 2021 Census, which recorded a population of 4,527.
-The increase is inferred from ABS data showing an estimated resident population of 4,651 in June 2024 and an additional 102 validated new addresses since the Census date.
-This results in a density ratio of 0.80 persons per square kilometer.
-Armidale Surrounds - North's growth rate of 4.2% since the 2021 census surpassed both the SA3 area (3.3%) and the SA4 region, indicating it as a growth leader.
-Overseas migration contributed approximately 83.6% to overall population gains in recent periods.
+Based on AreaSearch's analysis, Armidale Surrounds - North's population is around 4718 as of Aug 2025.
+This reflects an increase of 191 people since the 2021 Census, which reported a population of 4527 people.
+The change is inferred from the estimated resident population of 4651 from the ABS as of June 2024 and an additional 102 validated new addresses since the Census date.
+This level of population equates to a density ratio of 0.80 persons per square kilometer.
+Armidale Surrounds - North's growth rate of 4.2% since the 2021 census exceeded that of the SA3 area (3.3%) and the SA4 region, marking it as a growth leader in the region.
+Population growth for the area was primarily driven by overseas migration, contributing approximately 83.6% of overall population gains during recent periods.

 Frequently Asked Questions - Population